BestTimesToVisit.com Logo

 Getting Around Suriname

-These are the backbone of public transport in Paramaribo and connect various neighborhoods and even towns outside the capital.
-They are often packed but offer an authentic local experience and are incredibly affordable.
+These are the workhorses of public transport in Paramaribo and connect various neighborhoods and even some outlying towns.
+They are often packed but offer a truly local experience and are incredibly affordable.

 Taxis